Yiling-Huo/yiling-huo.github.io/_posts/2023-03-10-make-auditory-SP-stimuli.md

 - The specifics:
     - **critical tier number**: The index of the interval tier that Praat will use to process the recordings.
     - **soa in seconds**: Your stimulus-onset asynchrony (SOA).
 In seconds.
-    - **stretch fragments**: If checked, Praat will stretch fragments that are shorter than your SOA.
+    - **stretch fragments**: If checked, Praat will stretch fragments that are shorter than your SOA to the length of your SOA, so that stimuli can be perceived as continuous.
     - **allow overtime**: If unchecked, Praat will compress fragments that are longer than your SOA.
 If checked, Praat will not compress long fragments (*note that this will not preserve the SOA*).
     - **minimum silence duration seconds**: You can optionally define a minimum duration of silence, if you wish to make sure each fragment is separated by at least some silence.